MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleAnalytics.md

 | | |

 > [!NOTE]
-> Starting July 2021, Google will be migrating away all authentication from embedded browser authentication flows.
-Due to this, you will need to update your Power BI version to June 2021 or later to support the new authentication flow.
+> Effective July 2021, Google will discontinue support for sign-ins to Google accounts from embedded browser frameworks.
+Due to this change, in late June 2021 you will need to update your Power BI Desktop version to June 2021 to support signing in to Google.

 ## Prerequisites